microsoft/vscode-python-templates/README.md

 ## Usage

-- Clone the repository:
+- Open the terminal and clone this repository:
 > `git clone https://github.com/Microsoft/vscode-python-templates`
-- Open it in VS Code:
+- Open one of the template folders in VS Code:
 > `code <path-to-sample-folder>`

 Alternatively, you can follow the instructions in each sample's README for setting up and running the sample.